aimukhin/debs/README.md

 You can easily change thousand and decimal separators, and CSS style.
 They are set just at the beginning of the Python code.

+## Compliance
+The program produces HTML5 markup with a CSS3 style sheet.

 ## License
 MIT.